 - Call the police, even if the accident is minor.
 If they do not show up at the scene, go to the nearest police department to file a police report yourself.
 It can be very important to have this document for any claims in the future.
-Days or even weeks later, physical symptom may develop or the other driver may claim an injury.
-Sometimes an injured person may not realize the extent an injury in the first few hours after an accident due to adrenaline, thus seeking medical attention is immediately is important.
+Days or even weeks later, physical symptoms may develop, or the other driver may claim an injury.
+Sometimes an injured person may not realize the extent of an injury in the first few hours after an accident due to adrenaline, thus seeking medical attention is immediately is important.
 The police report documents that the accident did occur and may be critical if you need to file a claim later.

 - Notify your insurance agent immediately and if injured, contact a personal injury attorney right away.

-“Drive aware of motorcycles and you can help make the streets and roads safer for everyone”
+“Drive aware of motorcycles, and you can help make the streets and roads safer for everyone.”

 At The Cagle Law Firm, we know how traumatic a motorcycle accident injury can be.
 Frequently, injuries from motorcycle crashes are very serious, if not fatal.
 Call our attorneys at (314) 276-1681 today.